AfshanAlamEngg/AfshanAlamEngg/README.md

 Hello!
 I'm Afshan Alam, a passionate software developer with expertise in Python, JavaScript, React, Node.js, and databases.
 I love solving coding challenges on platforms like HackerRank, CodeChef, Leetcode and HackerEarth.

 - The Top 0.0000001 percent Software Engineer of  the World.
-- Don't waste my time and your time in talking about the number of year's of experience on my CV, instead talk what is the value of the output I bring to your problem, precisely and accurately in the least possible time.
+- Don't waste my time and your time in talking about the number of year's of experience on my CV.
+- **Instead talk what is the Value of My Solution's Output; which I bring to your problem, precisely, reliably and accurately in the least possible time.**
 - 🌱 I’m currently learning advanced Node.js.
 [Click to Check Progress](https://github.com/AfshanAlamEngg/RESTful-Microservices-Using-Node.js-and-Express-Specialization.git)
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about Python, JavaScript, React, Node.js, and databases.